AkgunOnur/FlyingCar_MotionPlanning/README.md

 This project is a continuation of the Backyard Flyer project where a simple square shaped flight path is executed.
 In this project, motion planning is executed by both grid and graph approaches.

+## Motion Planning
+### Grid Planning
+In this approach, the map is split into grids.
+Goal location is defined in terms of longitude and latitude.
+It is converted x-y position information by using `global_to_local` function.
+A trajectory is constructed between start and goal positions by `A*` algorithm.
+This algorithm needs an heuristic function.
+For this purpose, we use Euclidean function as an heuristic.
+To decrease the waypoints and smooth the trajectory, we prune the path by checking collinearity of the waypoints.

+### Graph Planning
+In this approach, the map is converted into skeleton by `medial_axis` function.
+Goal location is defined in terms of longitude and latitude.
+Unlike grid approach, in this case there are nodes instead of grids.
+Closest nodes are found for both start and goal locations.
+A trajectory is constructed between start and goal positions by `A*` algorithm.
+To decrease the waypoints and smooth the trajectory, we prune the path by checking collinearity of the waypoints.

 ## To complete this project the local machine, follow these instructions:
 ### Step 1: Download the Simulator
 This is a new simulator environment!